a person in a body of water

 Transforming the Forest Economy Through Innovation

-The introduction of the Sal seed collector machine, combined with organized market access, represents a shift in how forest-based livelihoods are structured.
-With over 1.5 million forest-dependent households in Jharkhand alone, scaling these innovations can have far-reaching economic and social impacts.
-By reducing drudgery, increasing earnings, and formalizing market access, IoFE is working to unlock the full potential of Sal seed collection, ensuring that forest-dependent communities benefit more equitably from the resources they sustain.
+The introduction of the sal seed-collector machine, combined with organised market access, marks a fundamental shift in how forest-based livelihoods are structured in India.
+With over 1.5 million forest-dependent households in Jharkhand alone, scaling these innovations will have far-reaching economic and social impacts.
+By reducing drudgery, increasing earnings, and formalising market channels, we are working to unlock the full potential of sal seed collection—ensuring forest-dependent communities benefit more equitably from the resources they sustain.